waifuai/book-generator/README.md

 # Book Generator with Google Gemini

-This Python script uses the Google Gemini API (specifically `models/gemini-2.5-pro` by default) to generate books based on a given title and a prompt for the table of contents.
+This Python script uses the Google GenAI SDK (specifically `gemini-2.5-pro` by default) to generate books based on a given title and a prompt for the table of contents.
 It dynamically creates chapters and subchapters based on the generated TOC, writing the content to a Markdown file.
 ## Features

 *   **Dynamic Book Generation:** Creates a book structure based on a user-provided title and TOC prompt.
-*   **Gemini API Integration:** Leverages the power of Google Gemini models (using `models/gemini-2.5-pro` by default) for content generation.
+*   **Gemini API Integration:** Leverages the power of Google Gemini models (using `gemini-2.5-pro` by default) for content generation.
 *   **Command-Line Interface:** Allows customization of book title, prompts, model, API key location, and output via CLI arguments.
 *   **JSON-based TOC:** Uses JSON for structured table of contents generation.
 *   **Interactive TOC Editing:** Option to pause and manually edit the generated Table of Contents JSON file.